 FAMILY 2: The way we describe CCS is that it is the closest to a homeschool environment you can get in a “regular school.”
 We have five children in our family with a span of almost 8 years in between the oldest two and younger three.
 We sent the older two to CCS from K-2nd grade, then because of other circumstances in our family, decided to homeschool them until the oldest entered high school.
 At that point, we knew they needed a change.
 We wanted our kids to be able to get a good education and be able to use their knowledge of Christ in a “real working environment”.
 We also wanted to be able to stay somewhere long-term, not bump around to different schools.
-The older two have since graduated from CCS and now our younger three are in the elementary.
+The older two have since graduated from CCS, we have one in middle school and our younger two are in the elementary.

 What was the transition like from homeschool to CCS?